jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Part 1

 1) Using Ubuntu or Fedora Desktop, type the command ```vimtutor``` from the terminal: __Warning!__ `vimtutor` requires you to read the instructions carefully!
-    i) This is a 6 part tutorial.
+    1. This is a 6 part tutorial.
 You need to follow all the steps of the 6 part tutorial making your changes directly in the file.
-    i) __Be careful__ to save the file to an external location – otherwise IT WILL BE OVERWRITTEN each time you launch the vimtutor command.
+    1. __Be careful__ to save the file to an external location – otherwise IT WILL BE OVERWRITTEN each time you launch the vimtutor command.
 You can do this by typing `:w  ~/Documents/vimtutor.txt` - this way you can edit the file on your local system instead of launching the vimtutor application again.
 Note you need to use `vim` for this assignment.
-    i) Save the finished output of `vimtutor.txt` in `vim` using the `:w` command
+    1. Save the finished output of `vimtutor.txt` in `vim` using the `:w` command
-    i) Show the output of the elements you changed
+    1. Show the output of the elements you changed

 #### Part 2

 1. From the textbook source code folder: `files/Chapter-07/lab`, copy the file `install-software.sh` to your home directory
-    i) Using vim/ex commands, find all occurrences of `python` and replace them with `python3`
+    1. Using vim/ex commands, find all occurrences of `python` and replace them with `python3`
-    i) Save file and quit the vim editor
+    1. Save file and quit the vim editor
-    i) To test your work, give the shell script execute permission and execute it by using `sudo ./install-software.sh`
+    1. To test your work, give the shell script execute permission and execute it by using `sudo ./install-software.sh`
-    i) Demonstrate the code change you made and the output it generated
+    1. Demonstrate the code change you made and the output it generated

 #### Part 3